 Learn how to make easy make-ahead mashed potatoes in the crock pot and take the stress out of holiday meal prep.
+It’s a snap when you know the simple steps and ingredients.
 How many times have you witnessed the potatoes being mashed at the last minute before a holiday meal begins?
 It’s crazy, hot, sweaty work, and can easily be avoided.
 Can mashed potatoes be prepared in advance?
-How do you reheat mashed potatoes and make them creamy?
-What’s the best way to reheat mashed potatoes?
-Find out how with this super simple strategy.
+Can you make mashed potatoes ahead of time?
+Yes!
+The secret is knowing what to mix with them to keep them smooth and creamy.
+Get the amazing strategies right here with this easy make-ahead mashed potato recipe.
+Avoid stress and try make ahead mashed potatoes crock pot style!

 When I married into my husband’s large family, I had no idea they were on the lookout for someone to be the designated mashed potato maker for their gatherings.
 When they found out I love to eat mashed potatoes, my fate was sealed.
 I envisioned a future of sweaty, last-minute potato-mashing sessions in order to keep the side dish hot when the meal was served.
 I was secretly dismayed, but my dismay turned to joy when I found a recipe for make-ahead mashed potatoes in The Oregonian newspaper.
 Over the years, I’ve tweaked the recipe to suit my needs and made it even more convenient.
 For those of you who can relate to the last-minute potato-mashing frenzy of holiday meals, help is on the way!

 ***Disclaimer: This post contains affiliate links, which means as an Amazon Associate I earn from qualifying purchases at no additional cost to you.*** Already know what you’d like to get from Amazon?
 Here’s a handy way to get to the website, linked to a 6-quart crockpot, perfect for this recipe.
 Just click on the link, then browse around and do your shopping.

 5 pounds potatoes, peeled and quartered ( I often use the red potatoes and skip the peeling!)